 - deal with the family law case in ways that are appropriate to its importance and complexity, and

 - give appropriate court resources to the case, while also taking into account the need to give resources to other cases.

 Every Ontario family law judge is duty-bound to take all of these principles and considerations into account, whenever hearing a case to which the Rules apply.

-Shulman Law Firm is a Toronto-area firm dedicated to providing practical advice and effective representation in family law trials, on appeals and in Alternative Dispute Resolution processes (ADR), such as negotiations, mediations and arbitrations.
-Contact us to set up a free consultation.
+Shulman & Partners LLP is a Toronto-area firm dedicated to providing practical advice and effective representation in family law trials, on appeals and in Alternative Dispute Resolution processes (ADR), such as negotiations, mediations and arbitrations.
+Contact us to set up a consultation.